Cavity walls exist in properties that do not have solid walls, and usually date after

 Start enjoying the savings with your new insulation

-There are a few ways you can insulate your home’s walls and it mainly depends on the type of walls your home has.
-External insulation is one of the most common types of insulation for older properties, typically ones built before the 1920s that aren’t suitable for cavity wall insulation.
+There are a few ways you can insulate your home’s walls and the type of insulation you use will largely be determined by the construction of your walls, largely whether you have solid walls or cavity walls.
+External insulation is one of the most common types of thermal barrier insulation for older solid brick wall properties, typically ones built before the 1920s that aren’t suitable for cavity wall insulation.

-Find out more about external wall insulation, the advantages and disadvantages, and how much you can expect to pay.
+Find out more about exterior wall insulation, the advantages and disadvantages, and how much you might expect to pay for installing it.

-The first thing to establish is whether external wall insulation is suitable for your property, or whether you’ll have to consider installing another type of insulation.
-To do this, let’s dive into the difference between cavity walls and solid walls and the options with insulating them.
+The first thing to establish is whether external insulation is suitable for your property, or whether you’ll have to consider installing another type of insulation such as cavity wall insulation.
+To do this, let’s dive into the difference between cavity walls and solid walls and the options when it comes to insulating them.

-A cavity wall is a wall with a cavity (hollow space) in the middle of it.
-These types of walls actually comprise two parts, and these parts are connected to make one wall.
+A cavity wall is a wall made with two layers with a cavity (hollow space) in the middle of them.
 Cavity walls were introduced in the 1920s to help with ventilation, so if your house was built in the last 100 years, you’ll likely have these types of walls.

 A solid wall doesn’t have a cavity inside it; it’s simply one solid wall.
-Houses built before the 1920s tend to have solid walls.
-If you’re not sure whether your walls are cavity walls or solid walls, you can check the brickwork.
+Houses built before the 1920s tend to have solid brick or stone walls.
+If you’re not sure whether your walls have cavities or are solid walls, you can check the brickwork.
 If the brick wall is even and all the bricks are a similar length, you likely have cavity walls.
 If you’re unsure either way, call in a professional who can give you more information.

-If you have solid walls, there’s no way to fill a cavity with insulation, so cavity wall insulation is not an option, and you’ll instead have to insulate either the outside or internal walls.
+If you have solid walls, there’s no cavity to fill with insulating material, so cavity wall insulation is not an option, and you’ll instead have to insulate either the outside or internal walls.
 We’ll be exploring the former option – external insulation.

-If you want to improve your home’s thermal efficiency, external solid wall insulation is an excellent option.
+If you want to improve your home’s thermal efficiency, installing solid wall insulation is an excellent option.
 You can expect significant reductions in your energy bills and a smaller carbon footprint.